 - Ask some questions about your health

 The SSP will assess if you are fit enough for a colonoscopy.
-If you are, it is your choice whether to go ahead with the investigation.
+If you are, it is your choice whether you want to go ahead with the colonoscopy procedure investigation.

-The SSP will also be able to answer any questions or concerns that people may have, in order to relieve any stress, anxiety or concerns with the screening programme.
+The SSP will also be able to answer any questions or concerns that you may have, in order to relieve any stress, anxiety or concerns with the screening programme.

 What happens at a colonoscopy appointment?